zulfadlizainal/engineer/docs/lte_emtc/lte_emtc_connected.md

 In MTC, measurement gap is supported starting on Release 14 (FeMTC).
 Measurement Gap is to support measurement of other carrier before start doing handover.

-In MTC, measurement gap is needed even for Intra Frequency handover.
-Here is why (TS 36.300 Section 10.1.3): BL/CE UE operating frequency is different with cell operating frequency even both source and target cell having same EARFCN.
+<mark>In MTC, measurement gap is needed even for Intra Frequency handover.
+Here is why: BL/CE UE operating frequency is different with cell operating frequency even both source and target cell having same EARFCN.</mark> [1]

 ***Measurement Gap Scenarios***